Arrange The Following In Correct Sequence

 • Communication: Effectively conveying information requires presenting it in a logical and coherent sequence.

 Without the ability to sequence, individuals may struggle with tasks that most people find simple.
-For example, they may have difficulty understanding the plot of a story, following instructions, or completing a multi-step task.
+Here's one way to look at it: they may have difficulty understanding the plot of a story, following instructions, or completing a multi-step task.

 Cognitive Processes Involved in Sequencing